brice-v/born/README.md

 A: Gorgonia is great but uses a different approach.
 Born focuses on modern Go (generics), pure Go (no CGO), and production-first design inspired by Burn.

 **Q: Can I run LLMs with Born?**
-A: Yes! v0.5.0 includes full LLM support - GGUF model loading, tokenizers, sampling strategies, and text generation with streaming.
+A: Yes!
+Full LLM support included - GGUF model loading, tokenizers, sampling strategies, and text generation with streaming.
 Load LLaMA, Mistral, or DeepSeek models directly.

 **Q: When will it be ready?**
-A: Core features (v0.1-v0.5) are RELEASED!
-Includes CPU/GPU backends, transformer architecture, and LLM support.
-ONNX import targeted for v0.6.0 (Q1 2026).
+A: Core features are released!
+CPU/GPU backends, transformers, LLM support, and ONNX import all work.
+See [ROADMAP.md](ROADMAP.md) for upcoming features.

 **Q: Can I use PyTorch models?**
 A: Yes!
-Via ONNX import (v0.6.0, Q1 2026).
-Train in PyTorch, deploy with Born.
-Currently GGUF models are supported.
+Via ONNX import.
+Train in PyTorch, export to ONNX, deploy with Born.
+GGUF models are also supported.

 **Q: WebAssembly support?**
 A: Yes!
 Pure Go compiles to WASM natively.
 Inference in browsers out of the box.